Manjunathmca1999/Machine-Learning_Projects/README.md

 # Machine-Learning_Projects
-This is the repository forsome of  the Ml usecases
+This is the repository for some of  the Ml usecases